xolox/lua-lxsh/README.md

 # LXSH: Lexing & Syntax Highlighting in Lua

 LXSH is a collection of [lexers] [lexing] and [syntax highlighters] [highlighting] written in [Lua] [lua] using the excellent pattern-matching library [LPeg] [lpeg].
-Two programming languages are currently supported, these are Lua and C. The syntax highlighters support three output formats: [HTML] [html] designed to be easily embedded in web pages, [LaTeX] [latex] which can be used to generate high quality PDF files and [RTF] [rtf] which can be used in graphical text editors like Microsoft Word and LibreOffice (formerly OpenOffice).
+Several syntaxes are currently supported: Lua, C, BibTeX and shell script.
+The syntax highlighters support three output formats: [HTML] [html] designed to be easily embedded in web pages, [LaTeX] [latex] which can be used to generate high quality PDF files and [RTF] [rtf] which can be used in graphical text editors like Microsoft Word and LibreOffice (formerly OpenOffice).
 Three predefined color schemes are included.
 Here are some examples of the supported input languages, output formats and color schemes:

 <table cellspacing=0 cellpadding=4>
  <tr>